One Day in Medellin Itinerary – What to do in Medellin, Colombia

 Medellin Metro, Author: Jorge Gobbi, Source: Flickr

 Take the metro to the Universidad and visit the botanical gardens – a great first step to your day in Medellin.
-The gardens are free to the public and with over 1400 flowers and over 100 of recorded bird species and butterflies this 14-hectare beauty makes for a relaxing morning in the otherwise busy and energetic city of Medellin.
+The gardens are open to the public and with over 1400 flowers and over 100 recorded bird species and butterflies this 14-hectare beauty makes for a relaxing morning in the otherwise busy and energetic city of Medellin.
 You can also find a rainforest exhibit and see many of Colombia’s wildlife!

 Jardin Botanico, Medellin